 Cases of money laundering and criminal network financing have increased globally.
 Therefore, you may be required to provide additional information such as the source and purpose of the funds.

 Brazil is an influential BRIC (Brazil, Russia, India, and China) economy and the largest in GDP in the Latin America and the Caribbean region.
 Between 2003 and 2014, Brazil lifted 29 million of its population out of poverty.
-However, when sending to Brazil, take note of the following.
+However, when sending to Brazil, you might want to take note of the following.

 The Brazil remittance corridors are getting busier and lots of money transfer players are coming in.
 Therefore, knowing the nitty-gritty when sending money home will help you transfer your money faster, safer, and cost-effectively.